OpenSrcCM/CM-Plan-Site/README.md

-=== Introduction
+### Introduction

-The repo is maintained for the Organization.
-It provides support to the group culture as an important reference and example of "service orientation".
+The repo is maintained to support Modern Development Process environment approaches and ideas.
+Experimenting with available Open Source tools, the following concepts are explored and developed:

+- Security
+- Virtual Machines
+- Branching and Merging
+- Repository Forking
+- Continuous Integration Continuous Deployment CI/CD

+### Purpose

+Encourage a DevOps culture in a team with trusted SMEs.

 The site produced from these instructions will exist as a service on your workstation.
 It will be a VirtualBox Virtual Machine (VM).